tuier/tfm-vpc/README.md

 ###### Result

-This will create a vpc across multiple zone with a couple of subnet, routing table, bastion instance, elb ans Managed NAT
+This will create a vpc across multiple zone with a couple of subnet, routing table, bastion instance, elb and Managed NAT

 ### Subnet

-There will be two level of subnet the front and the back and there will be a subnet per type per zone
+There will be two level of subnet the public and the private and there will be a subnet per level per zone

 ### route table

-two routing table are create one public and one private the public is linked to the front subnets and the Gateway the private to the back subnets and the Managed NAT
+one routing table are create one public and one for each subnet in private subnets. the public is linked to the public's subnets and the Internet Gateway, the private to the private's subnets and the Managed NAT

 ### bastion instance and routing

+A bastion is launched through an auto scaling group in all public's subnets.
+In each subnet an ENI and EIP is created.
-all bastion instance will be launched in an auto scaling group in the from subnets When a new Bastion instance is spawned a command to change the EIP association is run to make sure we always have the same IP
+When a new Bastion instance is booted a command to change the ENI association is run to make sure he always have associated with one ENI/EIP.
+Some DNS record and healh-check will route to bastion no matter with ENI is using.

 ### NAT

-All front subnet have one Managed NAT gateway and a routing table is create for each back subnet with a route from the subnet to the (AZ) corresponding NAT gateway
+All public's subnet have one Managed NAT gateway and a routing table is create for each private's subnet with a route from the subnet to the (AZ) corresponding NAT gateway

 ## Schema for 3 zone